-- Pieces that don’t keep the BBC audience in mind (eg. Top youth hostels of Europe)
+- Pieces that don’t keep the general BBC audience in mind

 Please note: You will likely not get a response from us if your pitch falls into one of these categories.

 Pitches must fit the above criteria.
-Please submit a title (max 39 characters) and a short synopsis (50-100 words) briefly explaining the chosen topic/theme/angle/why you think it would work on the site/why it is relevant to the audience/why we should be writing about it now/what makes it emotional, relatable or educational, etc.
+Please submit a title (max 39 characters) and a short synopsis (50-100 words) briefly explaining the chosen topic/theme/angle, why you think it would work on the site, why it is relevant to our audience, how is it ‘shareable’ and why you should be writing the story, etc.